 - Thyroid disease may also spur the appearance of melasma.

 What can treat Melasma ?

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Regis McHugh, Dr. Christopher Hunzeker and Dr. Anthony Van Norman, offering Melasma treatment to the residents of Greensburg, Pennsylvania.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Regis McHugh, Dr. Christopher Hunzeker, Dr. Anthony Van Norman and Dr. Andrew Hankinson, offering Melasma Treatment treatment to the residents of Greensburg, Pennsylvania.

 Call (724) 837-5810 or fill out the consult form to request your appointment today.